 Please complete the following: Response Comment Impact on Value Efficiency Were/are alternatives evaluated (including an option analysis undertaken) as part of the scoping process?
 NO No alternatives were identified.
 Is the scope of the works the best means of achieving the desired outcomes after having regard to the options available?
-There were no options scoped as part of the forward planning process, given the project is not proposed to be implemented until 2024.
+Insufficient information There were no options scoped as part of the forward planning process, given the project is not proposed to be implemented until 2024.
 The appropriateness cannot be commented on at this stage, based on the information provided.
 Were/are non-capex options considered (such as operational solutions)?
 Insufficient information Refer above.
-Does the standard of the works conform with technical, design and construction requirements in legislation, industry and other standards, codes and manuals?
 Insufficient information No works completed or proposed to assess standard conforms with industry best practice.
 Is the standard of works compatible with existing and adjacent infrastructure or modern engineering equivalents?
-Insufficient information Refer above.
+Refer above.
 Outline any considerations relating to technological change, process redundancy and/or cost associated with improving general business performance.
 No information Was/is the incurred/proposed cost reasonable for the scope of the project?
 Insufficient information Unable to assess proposed cost as it is a high level estimate.
 There is no defined project scope to make an informed assessment.
 Was/is the cost of the defined scope and standard of works consistent with conditions prevailing in the markets for engineering, equipment supply and construction?
 Nominate relevant interstate or international benchmarks, and other information sources.
 Insufficient information This project is in the forward planning phase and has not been released to the market for tendering.
 Therefore, there is no basis for comparison to the current market conditions.
 If not, why?
 Was/is the allowance for indirect costs reasonable for the scope of the project?
 Insufficient information No detailed cost estimate has been provided to determine whether indirect costs have been considered.
 Were/are suitable approaches taken for managing risk and uncertainty regarding projects at an early stage of development?
 Insufficient information No scope of works document has been prepared hence risk management has not been assessed.
 Are the proposed cost escalation methods appropriate? (e.g. consistent with prevailing market conditions and historical trends) Insufficient information No information on cost escalation has been provided.